mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 nyears = length(years)
 set_dimension!(m, :time, years)
 ```

+Now you must update at least all parameters with a `:time` dimension, even if the length and values remain the same, so that the underlying time labels (ie. year labels) update to match your new model time labels (ie. year labels).

 Create a dictionary `params` with one entry `(k, v)` per external parameter by name `k` to value `v`.
 Each key `k` must be a symbol or convert to a symbol matching the name of an external parameter that already exists in the model definition.
 Part of this dictionary may look like: